 Yes, there have been studies about the effects of color where the evidence is documented and the results vetted.
 For instance, natural colors such as greens and blues have a calming effect, presumably because of their familiarity in nature.
 As a result, you won’t see your surgeon showing up for your operation in bright orange or magenta scrubs.
-And you won’t likely see an ambulance in a calming, pale sage green color.
+And you won’t likely see an ambulance lighting color in a calming, pale sage green.

 But when you look for information about the affects of color, you’ll find claims ranging from commonly accepted to what many would label hocus-pocus.

 For instance, did you know the color violet promotes the functioning of your lymphatic system?
 Another source claims yellow has that duty.
 What’s a lymph node to do?